 This is a take-home essay exam.
-Your answers are due no later than 12:00 noon, April 29.
+Your answers are due no later than 12:00 noon, Tuesday, April 29.
 (Return the answers to my mailbox or slip them under my office door: 2225C A&AB.)
-You may refer to books, articles, class notes and readings.
-However, you are not to discuss this exam with others.
-Please structure your essay carefully (i.e., think and outline your argument before you write), and illustrate with brief examples where necessary.
+This is an opportunity to synthesize ideas from class readings and discussions.
+Do not discuss your answers to the exam with other students in the course; please develop your own, independent, properly cited answers.
+Please structure your essay carefully (i.e., think and outline your argument before you write), provide clear reasoning to support your argument, and illustrate with brief examples where necessary.
 Be sure to answer each part of the question.
 Refer to the class readings where appropriate.
 (If you use direct quotes, place the material inside quotation marks and provide a citation, including the page number.
 Even if you just summarize material, be sure to cite.
 See my web page on writing & citation formats.)
 You will be graded based on your knowledge of the material; the logic, structure and thoughtfulness of your argument; and the fit between the question and your answer.
-Your answers are short, so be concise; get to the point quickly.
-Avoid restating platitudes and truisms; instead, strive for analytical rigor (and don't be afraid to note contradictions where necessary).
-Be sure your answer is double-spaced, with page numbers, and a single staple.
+Your answers are short, so be concise and precise; get to the point quickly.
+Be sure your essay is double-spaced, with page numbers, and a single staple.
 Good luck!

 Answer one of the following [page limit: 6 - 7 pages, double-spaced, not counting the bibliography]